swhsiang/engl111/content/post/reflection-3.md

 # Reason
 Full-time students usually have heavy workloads.
 Students may prioritize their own tasks and that's the moment where the conflict of interest among the group happened.

 Another possible reason is the difference of cultural values.
+Everyone comes with different backgrounds and may prefer different ways to complete one thing.

 # Reconstruct